balegovez/balegovez/README.md

-## Hi there, my name is Bairon Gómez, mi favorite hobby is play piano in the church, sundays in the noon. 😎
+## Hi there, my name is Bairon Gómez, mi favorite hobby is play piano. 😎

 <!--
 **balegovez/balegovez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.